The 10 Best Boat Fenders

 video play icon

 This wiki has been updated 33 times since it was first published in January of 2016.
 You probably paid a reasonable amount of money for your boat, so it makes sense to protect it with a set of high-quality fenders.
 We've found center hole and two-eye models, as well as some innovative options, that will help to prevent dents and dings to your hull and rub-rail when docked, rafting up, or on a trailer, so your paint job stays in tiptop shape season after season.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Norestar Ribbed Four-Pack